MaxineXiong/Input-Forms-RPA-Challenge-Classic/README.md

 <br/>

-This repository contains a seamless RPA workflow capable of transferring data from a spreadsheet onto dynamic form fields on the screen.
+This repository contains a seamless RPA workflow developed with **Classic Design in UiPath Studio** that is capable of transferring data from a spreadsheet onto dynamic form fields on the screen.
 The RPA challenge, [_**Input Forms**_](https://www.rpachallenge.com/), requires us to create a workflow that will input data from an Excel spreadsheet into a set of forms where the fields will dynamically change position on the screen after every submission of a form.
 To successfully complete the challenge, it's essential that all the data is accurately entered into the correct fields, and the automation process should be optimized for maximum speed.
 My solution in this repository flawlessly conquered the challenge, achieving an impeccable 100% accuracy in a mere 16,173 milliseconds.

 _You can view how **my RPA solution** tackles the challenge in the **demo video** below_: